-Steven has been designing and building websites for over 16 years, more than half his time on Earth.
-He was traditionally trained in graphic design and photography at Montserrat College of Art, where he met his compadre and closest friend, Logan.
+Steven has been designing and building websites for over 17 years, more than half his time on Earth.
+He was traditionally trained in graphic design and photography at Montserrat College of Art.
 He spent the next few years after college doing agency work and eventually working for CustomMade.
 Prior to joining DockYard, Steven spent his time travelling and freelancing around the world.

 Dan grew up in the South Shore, where he and his wife currently reside.
 After completing his Computer Engineering degree at Northeasten University, he started his career with .Net development.
 He started working with Rails in 2010 before joining DockYard in early 2012.
 He now spends his days working with Ember.js, Rails and PostgreSQL.

 Amanda grew up in Boston and went to school at the University of Wisconsin – Madison where she studied fine arts.
 She dabbled in political cartooning and editorial print design before returning back to Boston where she realized her interest in web development.
-As a front end designer at DockYard, Amanda is passionate about CSS architecture and organization.
-She also teaches classes with Girl Develop It .
+As lead UX developer at DockYard, Amanda is passionate about CSS architecture and organization.
+She also teaches classes with Girl Develop It.